lendres/BibTeX-Library/README.md

 A utility library for BibTeX files written in C#.

 ## Ancestry
 This library is based on the [BibTeXLibrary](https://github.com/BERef/BibTeXLibrary).
-The library has been heavily modified and has had many additions so it can be used in an application for maintaining a BibTeX file.
-It provides additional features as well as issue corrections.
+The library has been heavily modified to correct issues and add additions.
+The objective of these modifications is to prepare the library for use in an application for maintaining a BibTeX file (see [BibTeX Manager](https://github.com/lendres/BibTex-Manager-Maui)).
 As a result, it is no longer compatible with the original library.

 ## Usage at a glance
 - string -> BibEntry